-Its lining of 100% cotton and 100% wool knit cuffs & waistband is also true to the original.
-Finish touch of A/N inspection stamp and Air Corp stamp on the lining.
+The A-2 jacket have lining of 100% cotton and 100% wool knit cuffs & waistband is also true to the original.
+Finish touch of ther A-2 flight leather jacket are A/N inspection stamp and Air Corp stamp on the lining.

-If you like to create your personal specifications or modified colors, shape or components please visit the A-2 custom made jacket page.
+If you like to create your personal specifications A2 jacketor modified colors, shape or components please select the A-2 jacket custom made details bellow.

 Worn with pride Review by Robert H. Anderson